rubyworks/rc/README.md

 ## Installation

+To use RC via tools that support RC directly, there is nothing you need to install.
+Installing the said tool should install `rc` via a dependency and load `rc` when the tool is used.

-First install RC in the usual manner via RubyGems.
+To use RC with tools that don't provide direct support, first install RC in the usual manner via RubyGems.

     $ gem install rc

-Now add `-rc` to the `RUBYOPT` environment variable.
+Then add `-rc` to your system's `RUBYOPT` environment variable.

     $ export RUBYOPT='-rc'